percona/everest-doc/docs/administer/rbac.md

     ### Database admin role

     Let's set up a role that has read only access to the `database-engines`, `backup-storages` and `monitoring-instances`.
-This means that users assigned to this role *can manage the databases* without any restriction but *cannot manage the database Kubernetes operators' versions*.
+This means that users assigned to this role *can manage the databases* without restriction but *cannot manage the database Kubernetes operators' versions*.
 They also cannot create, update, or delete `backup-storages` and `monitoring-instances`.

     ```sh
     p, roleA:role, namespaces, *, *